PoignardAzur/poignardazur.github.io/drafts/06-platform-compliance-in-cargo.md

 ### Preparing the transition

-To avoid ecosystem-wide breakage, we would have to do a survey of cargo-based tools in the ecosystem, and check how they handle config discovery.
+To avoid ecosystem-wide breakage, we would have to do a survey of existing cargo-based tools and check how they handle config discovery.
 Some projects I got from a quick search:

 - cargo
 - clippy, rustfmt, rust-analyzer